Dear readers of ADxS.org, please forgive the disruption.

 4.1.
 Uncontrollable

-In particular, a threat to self-esteem that is perceived as uncontrollable leads to stress and subsequently to increased cortisol release.6869 Noise or movies, on the other hand, trigger cortisolergic stress less frequently, since they are rarely uncontrollable and threaten self-image or existence.
+In particular, a threat to self-esteem that is perceived as uncontrollable leads to stress and consequently to an increased release of cortisol.6869 Noise or films, on the other hand, are less likely to trigger cortisol-induced stress, as they are rarely uncontrollable and threaten self-image or existence.

-In today’s world, uncontrollable stress can be caused, for example, by divorce (rejection, exclusion from the family), serious illnesses (which from the body side address exactly the same stress systems as external psychological stress), bullying (exclusion from the group) or serious problems at school or work.
-Children who do not fit in after moving to a new school or who are bullied in their class experience themselves existentially as outsiders and not belonging.
-(Unrecognized) gifted children are often bullied because of their specific otherness and find it harder to think alike and therefore less likely to connect.
-Highly giftedness typically leads to the expression of specific character traits, which can lead to a much more serious sense of otherness than slightly faster thinking.
-For more, see Giftedness and ADHD.
+Nowadays, uncontrollable stress can be caused, for example, by divorce (rejection, exclusion from the family), serious illnesses (which address exactly the same stress systems from the body side as psychological stress from the outside), bullying (exclusion from the group) or serious problems at school or work.
+Children who are unable to make friends in their new school after moving or who are bullied in their class experience themselves existentially as outsiders and not belonging.
+(Unrecognized) gifted children are often bullied because of their specific difference and find it more difficult to make friends who think the same way.
+Giftedness typically leads to the development of specific character traits, which can lead to a much more serious feeling of being different than the slightly faster thinking.
+Find out more at Giftedness and ADHD.

-Not belonging, being excluded is the strongest stressor there is.
-The background is once again the million-year-old imprint on our stress systems from the time before sedentarization.
-Being excluded from a nomadic group was associated with a high risk of death - for women even more than for men, who were more often trained as hunters and warriors and could therefore live alone for a few days.
-This is probably why women have specific stress responses such as “tend and befriend.”
+Not belonging, being excluded, is the strongest stressor there is.
+The background to this is once again the millions of years of imprinting of our stress systems from the time before sedentarization.
+Being excluded from a nomadic group was associated with a high risk of death - even more so for women than for men, who were more often trained as hunters and warriors and could therefore live alone for a few days.
+This is probably why women have specific stress reactions such as “Tend and Befriend”.

 4.3.
 Endocrine stress response and individual stress elements

-The cortisolergic and adrenergic stress response is strongest and longest lasting when the factors of uncontrollable and threatened social rejection combine.67
+The cortisolergic and adrenergic stress response is strongest and most long-lasting when the factors of uncontrollability and the threat of social rejection are combined.67

-The release of adrenaline by the sympathetic nervous system correlates linearly with the subjective perception of stress in healthy subjects and passively received stress (without the possibility of influencing it oneself).
-The adrenaline stress level is also dependent on the activation factors mentioned. but unlike the blood pressure-stabilizing norepinephrine, habituation-sensitive.70
+The release of adrenaline by the sympathetic nervous system correlates linearly with the subjective perception of stress in healthy subjects and passively received stress (without the ability to influence it).
+The adrenaline stress level is also dependent on the activation factors mentioned, but unlike noradrenaline, which stabilizes blood pressure, it is susceptible to habituation.70

-Adrenaline and noradrenaline levels respond not only to unpleasant excitement but also to pleasant excitement.
-A stimulating comedy raises adrenaline levels in healthy individuals just as much as a horror film, with a particularly anxiety-provoking film achieving the highest levels.71 A profitable bingo game raises adrenaline levels even more than a cognitive performance test under time pressure.72
+Adrenaline and noradrenaline levels react not only to unpleasant excitement, but also to pleasant excitement.
+A stimulating comedy raises adrenaline levels in healthy people just as much as a horror movie, with a particularly anxiety-inducing film achieving the highest levels.71 A winning game of bingo increases adrenaline levels even more than a cognitive performance test under time pressure.72

 Novice skydivers have a 10-fold increase in cortisol levels immediately before their very first jump.
-With further jumps, this level decreases, but remains elevated before each jump.
+This level decreases with subsequent jumps, but remains elevated before each jump.

-In the afternoon, a stress-induced increase in cortisol is most pronounced.67
+A stress-induced increase in cortisol is most pronounced in the afternoon.67

-Psychological tests address social stress (public speaking/loud mental arithmetic in front of a group judging this) to which cortisol responds preferentially.
-This addresses the motive of affiliation.
-On the first test run, 80% of subjects have elevated cortisol levels.
-Test repetition reduces novelty and unpredictability, so that only one third of the subjects have an elevated cortisol level in the third to fifth test run - but with identical subjective stress perception and identical other parameters (adrenaline, noradrenaline, pulse).73
+Psychological tests address social stress (public speaking / loud mental arithmetic in front of a judgmental group), to which cortisol responds preferentially.
+This addresses the motive of belonging.
+On the first test run, 80% of the test subjects have an elevated cortisol level.
+Repeated tests reduce the level by reducing novelty and unpredictability, so that by the 3rd to 5th round only a third of the test subjects still have an elevated cortisol level - but with identical subjective stress perception and identical other parameters (adrenaline, noradrenaline, pulse).73

-However, a significant difference was found in tests of vocabulary to be learned in this state.
-The subjects without cortisol increase had a perfect memory performance, while the third of the subjects with cortisol increase (and of these again mainly the female members) also showed considerable memory losses.
+However, there was a significant difference in tests of vocabulary to be learned in this state.
+The test subjects without a cortisol increase had perfect memory performance, while the third of the test subjects with a cortisol increase (and of these again mainly the female members) also showed considerable memory losses.

-This effect could be reproduced in other subjects by cortisol administration.73 Contrary to the assumption that this was due to an inhibition of retrieval processes74, hardly any retrieval impairments are shown when cortisol is given only after the vocabulary has been learned or shortly before it is retrieved, which is why it can be assumed that cortisol impairs the learning process / memorization process.
+This effect could be reproduced in other test subjects by administering cortisol.73 Contrary to the assumption that this is due to an inhibition of recall processes74, there is hardly any impairment of recall when cortisol is administered after the vocabulary has been learned or shortly before it is recalled, which is why it can be assumed that cortisol impairs the learning/storage process.

-The subjects with elevated cortisol levels were more self-confident, less extroverted, and tended to be more neurotic in personality questionnaires.73 This also suggests a correlation between introversion and elevated cortisol stress response, which seems to be more common in ADHD-I.
+The subjects with elevated cortisol levels were more insecure, less extroverted and tended to be more neurotic in personality questionnaires.73 This also indicates a correlation between introversion and increased cortisol stress response, which seems to occur more frequently in ADHD-I.

 Human stress systems are designed to cope with short-term emergency situations.
-For this purpose, power reserves are activated and emergency measures are set in motion.
+For this purpose, reserves of strength are activated and emergency measures are set in motion.

 However, activating the stress systems for too long is harmful.
-Anyone who runs at “130%” permanently will break down from this overload.
+Anyone who runs permanently at “130%” will be destroyed by this overload.

-The stress hormone cortisol, which (after the stress hormones CRH and ACTH) is secreted as the last stress hormone at the end of the chain of the HPA axis, has, in addition to the task of activating certain emergency behaviors that are useful during stress (Stress utility-the survival-promoting purpose of stress symptoms), it also has another task: cortisol shuts down the stress systems again, thereby causing cortisol itself to stop being secreted as well.
+The stress hormone cortisol, which (after the stress hormones CRH and ACTH) is the last stress hormone to be released at the end of the HPA axis chain, not only has the task of activating certain emergency behaviors that make sense under stress (Stress benefit - the survival-promoting purpose of stress symptoms), cortisol also has another function: it shuts down the stress systems and thus ensures that cortisol itself is no longer released.

-This termination is important because stress homones are neurotoxic, i.e. toxic, when exposed for too long.
+This termination is important because stress hormones are neurotoxic, i.e. poisonous, if exposed for too long.

 In ADHD-HI, this termination of the stress state is impaired.
-ADHD-HI and ADHD-C sufferers (with hyperactivity) often have too low a cortisol response to acute stressors, which subsequently fails to properly shut down the stress axis.
+ADHD-HI and ADHD-C sufferers (with hyperactivity) often have too low a cortisol response to acute stressors, which as a result does not switch off the stress axis properly.

-ADHD-I sufferers (without hyperactivity), on the other hand, have too high a cortisol response, which causes the stress systems to shut down too early / too often.
-The parallel too high norepinephrine response causes a too fast / too frequent shutdown of the PFC.
+ADHD-I sufferers (without hyperactivity), on the other hand, have too high a cortisol response, which causes the stress systems to switch off too early / too often.
+The norepinephrine response, which is too high at the same time, causes the PFC to switch off too quickly/too frequently.

-For more on CRH, cortisol, and the cortisol stress responses in ADHD, see The HPA axis/stress regulation axis.
+More on CRH, cortisol and the cortisol stress responses in ADHD at The HPA axis / stress regulation axis.

 1. Chrousos, Gold P(1992): The concepts of stress and stress system disorders.
 Overview of physical and behavioral homeostasis.
 JAMA.
 1992 Mar 4;267(9):1244-52.